-While Halifax has strived to continue a very consumer friendly tax rate structure by utilizing additional revenues other than property taxes, increases in the cost of services, particularly in law enforcement, along with the highlighted capital improvement projects, may require additional rate adjustments in future budget cycles.
+Halifax has strived to continue a very consumer friendly tax rate structure by utilizing additional revenues other than property taxes.
+However, increases in the cost of services, particularly in law enforcement, along with the highlighted capital improvement projects, may require additional rate adjustments in future budget cycles.
+While the Finance Committee was able to reduce certain budget line items in several departments to balance the budget in FY 2023-24, the necessity to increase tax revenue sources in the future, even incrementally, must remain a priority.
+A case in point is the income from anticipated lease payments by Mid-Atlantic Broadband (MBC) to both the town and county for its use of conduit installed in phases downtown from the Craddock Terry Building (STEM/PACE) to the Mary Bethune Complex (E-911 Tower) which as a stop-gap measure nullified what would have required a 2-cent increase to the current .19 per \$100 rate assessed value for Real Property.
 The Finance Committee's strategy of reducing the tax burden on local residents and businesses during difficult economic times by diversifying income allocations, tightening operational costs, conserving resources and attracting increased visitation, sustainable business growth and private capital investments, has been successful to date.
-However, revenue growth, compared to inflationary costs has remained very marginal.
+However, tax revenue growth, compared to inflationary costs has remained very marginal even when factoring in the trend of somewhat higher real property assessments every two years.

 The Town's budget reflects a reasonable spending plan, with increases occurring in some operational costs while capital projects are ongoing.
-It continues the focus on expenditures, which if properly planned over the near term will help bring back the economic vitality our residents expect and deserve.
-Momentum created by the Halifax Downtown Revitalization Project, the Banister River Gateway Project, the Banister Lake Boat Landing Project, the completion of the Halifax Lofts, and the completion of the VDOT Smart Scale-Streetscape Extension Project in tandem with the Halifax County Courthouse Renovation Project continue to attract new economic opportunities and greater potential for additional private investment by embracing a shared community vision for the historic County Seat.
+It continues the focus on expenditures which if properly planned over the near term will help continue recovering the economic vitality our residents expect and deserve.
+Momentum created by the Halifax Downtown Revitalization Project, the Banister River Gateway Project, the Banister Lake Boat Landing Project, the completion and expansion of the Halifax Lofts, and the completion of the VDOT Smart Scale-Streetscape Extension Project in tandem with the Halifax County Courthouse Renovation Project along with highly visible public improvements utilizing grant and ARPA funds continue to attract new economic opportunities with additional private investment by embracing a shared community vision for the historic County Seat.

-All of these factors were considered in preparing the Town's budget for the 2022 fiscal year.
+All of these factors were considered in preparing the Town's budget for the 2024 fiscal year.